CMA-ES/moarchiving/README.md

 pip install moarchiving
 ```

-or from GitHub, for example, from the `development` branch like
+or from GitHub, for example
 ```
 pip install git+https://github.com/CMA-ES/moarchiving.git@development
 ```
+installing from the `development` branch.

 ## Testing